paulkernfeld/space-duel-ii/README.md

 # TODO

-1. Control ship with keyboard
+1. User can rotate ship
+2. User can accelerate (but not decelerate)
+3. Bullet moves across screen
+4. When bullet collides with ship, bullet disappears
+5. Ship looks like a ship
+6. Pong elements are removed
+7. Bullets spawn at edges of arena, shooting in

 # Choosing a game engine

-**The result:** Amethyst seems to be most mature, well-documented, and doesn't explicitly not support MacOS
+The result: **Amethyst** seems to be most mature, well-documented, and doesn't explicitly not support MacOS

 Since I'm planning to spend single-digit hours on this project and I haven't made a game in Rust before, I want to choose a game engine that will let me get started easily.
 Choosing the right game engine for this kind of project could have a multiplicative effect on my productivity.
 I'm going to start with a shortlist of Rust game engines that I've heard of.
 I'm using [Are we game yet?](https://arewegameyet.com/ecosystem/engines/) as a reference.
 I'm going to choose from: